 Do you think the awareness of stammering has changed over the recent years?

 Yes, but there is more to do.
 I think it's great to see more people talking about stammering, especially celebrities like Scroobius Pip, Emily Blunt, James Earl Jones, Stormzy and Ed Sheeran.
 I also love the new Stamma campaign from the British Stammering Association, who provide information, plus support for those who stammer and the people around them.
 But, it's frustrating to see that stammering continues to be positioned in popular culture as a subject for mockery, discrimination and pity.
 We need to change this so that it better reflects the diverse group that is people who stammer, so that the narrative isn't always focused on a search for a cure.
 Where are the soap stars, the romantic leads, the news presenters with stammers?
-Something for our media and film studies students to think about, maybe!
+Something for our media and film students to think about, maybe!

 Do you have a key message to share about stammering?